HBO Max: Post-launch

 In August 2021, Funimation, a subsidiary of Sony, purchased Crunchyroll from AT&T for $1.175 billion, with the intent to create a combined service that caters to anime entertainment.
 On January 1, 2022, HBO Max removed the Crunchyroll hub, instead redirecting subscribers to a "global animation" page that combines selected anime with other international animated films.
 Since then, the service has slowly started to remove anime from Crunchyroll's line up.

 On November 22, 2021, Disney and WarnerMedia reached a deal to amend the pre-existing contract HBO had with 20th Century Studios to allow Disney+ or Hulu and HBO Max to share the streaming rights to half of 20th Century Studios' and Searchlight Pictures' 2022 theatrical slate in the United States during the pay-one window, with Ron's Gone Wrong being the first film under the deal, becoming available on both Disney+ and HBO Max on December 15, 2021.
-Disney will still have full streaming rights to any 20th Century Studios and Searchlight Pictures films produced for Disney+ or Hulu, while the Disney deal with WarnerMedia for streaming 20th Century Studios and Searchlight Pictures films on HBO Max will end in 2022, with Disney+ and Hulu assuming the full pay-one rights to those films in the future.
+Disney would still have full streaming rights to any 20th Century Studios and Searchlight Pictures films produced for Disney+ or Hulu, while the Disney deal with WarnerMedia for streaming 20th Century Studios and Searchlight Pictures films on HBO Max ended in 2022, with Disney+ and Hulu assuming the full pay-one rights to those films in the future.

 On February 15, 2022, it was announced that first-run episodes of South Park would move to Paramount+ beginning with season 27 in 2024, and the series library would move from HBO Max to the service in the United States in 2025.

 On August 4, 2022, it was announced that selected Magnolia Network programs would become available on HBO Max in September 2022.
-Discovery+ will remain the main streaming home of its programming.
+Discovery+ would remain the main streaming home of its programming.

-On October 7, 2022, it was announced that the HBO Max original series Harley Quinn will have a Valentine's Day Special titled "Harley Quinn: A Very Problematic Valentine’s Day Special" on February 23, 2023.
+On October 7, 2022, HBO Max announced Harley Quinn: A Very Problematic Valentine's Day Special, which premiered on February 23, 2023.

+With the announced rebrand of HBO Max as Max, WBD announced several new projects, including a television series adaptation of Harry Potter planned to premiere in the 2025–26 season and run for ten years, and It: Welcome to Derry—a prequel series to Andy Muschietti's film adaptation of It.
+It also announced the animated series Gremlins: Secrets of the Mogwai and Tiny Toons Looniversity, with the former premiering alongside the rebrand on May 23, 2023.

+On October 2, 2024, WBD renewed its contract with professional wrestling promotion All Elite Wrestling (AEW), adding digital rights in the United States to simulcast its weekly television programs Dynamite and Collision on Max beginning in January 2025, and library content such as past episodes and pay-per-view (PPV) events.
+Later in 2025, Max subscribers would also be able to purchase and stream AEW PPVs through the platform at a discount.
+While they would be still sold via other outlets and partners (such as television providers), promotion would be focused exclusively on Max.
+This aspect of the contract took effect in September 2025, beginning with All Out.